Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Earwigs are members of the dermoptera order of insects.
 There are 2,000 species organized into 12 families.
 Earwig species are found on every continent except Antartica.
 Fortunately, here in the US we only have to deal with 25 species.

 Earwigs are nocturnal.
 During the day, they hide in crevices, bark, mulch, leaf litter and logs which is why most of us only see them when we disturb them in their hiding places.

 Earwigs are small, only about ¾ of an inch long and dark brown.
 Their bodies are flat so that they can hide in crevices during the day.
 The characteristic pincers on the rear are for defense against predators such as birds and toads.
 The pincers look scary but if they did pinch you, the grip is so weak that you wouldn’t feel it.
 They have two sets of wings, in the front and the rear.
 They rarely use them.
 They are called “earwigs” because their rear legs are shaped like human ears.

-One interesting fact about earwigs is that the females care for their young.
+One interesting fact about earwigs is that unlike other insects, the females care for their young.
 They dig holes in the ground in the fall and winter and lay 30 or more shiny white eggs.
 The eggs turn brown when they are ready to hatch in about a week.
 After they hatch, the female feeds them by regurgitating food.
 She also guards them from predators.
 After their second molt, the young will leave the nest at night to hunt for food and return to the nest to rest during the day.
 They are fully adult in 10 weeks.